Best Running Shoes for IT Band Syndrome (2026): 10 Expert-Tested Picks for ITBS Recovery

 Long-run protection60+ min continuous run post-recoveryTests sustained IT band comfort

-โœ… My Testing Commitment: I don’t accept free shoes from brands.
+My Testing Commitment: I don’t accept free shoes from brands.
 Every pair was purchased with my own money.
 This keeps my reviews honest and recommendations unbiased.
 For more on how I evaluate shoes, check my complete shoe selection guide.

 #1.
-HOKA Clifton 10 โ€” Best Overall for IT Band Syndrome
+HOKA Clifton 10 — Best Overall for IT Band Syndrome

-The HOKA Clifton 10 is the best running shoe for IT band syndrome because its inherently wide platform and MetaRocker geometry reduce lateral knee stress without rigid stability features.
-This is the shoe that got me running again after my own ITBS flare-up.
-Best for: ITBS runners who need platform stability without medial posts.
+The HOKA Clifton 10 is my top pick for IT band syndrome.
+Its wide platform and MetaRocker geometry reduce lateral knee stress without rigid stability features — and it’s the shoe that got me running again after my own ITBS flare-up.

 Hoka Clifton 10